sbossman/EquitableLineDistribution/README.md

 the other examples files.
 It'll then print out role assignments.

 ## Contributing
-Opening issues is perfectly welcome.
+Opening issues and using pull requests are perfectly welcome.
-Pull requests are welcome, but please test changes before you use it.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)